-The young learner can recognise very simple familiar words accompanied by images or pictures, such as school timetable illustrated with photos or a picture book using familiar vocabulary.
+The young learner can recognize familiar words accompanied by pictures, such as school timetable illustrated with photos or a picture book using familiar vocabulary.

-- understands very simple everyday signs such as 'No talking,' "Entrance" 'Exit,' 'Dining room' "No food or drink" etc.; - reads and understands very simple instructions such as ("Close the door!", "Switch off/on the light!" etc.) - identifies information about places, times and prices on very simple posters, flyers and notices;

-understands the simplest informational material that consists of familiar words and picture or illustrated story formulated in very simple, everyday words;
+- understands simple everyday signs such as 'No talking,' 'Exit,' "Entrance" 'Dining room' "No food or drink" etc.; - understands simple short messages written by the teacher or a friend (e.g., "I am in the library.", "I am back in an hour.", etc.). - finds information about places, times and prices on simple posters, flyers and notices; - understands simple informational material that consists of familiar words and pictures or an illustrated story formulated in simple, everyday words;

-- recognizes, reads and understands very simple words for different types of transport on a very simple poster or book especially if there are illustrations; - deduces the meaning of a word from an accompanying picture or icon; - recognises and reads out very simple familiar words and phrases, e.g., from stories and rhymes, labels on familiar objects, the date, the weather; - reads and understands very simple computer or video game instructions; - understands very simple computer commands.
+- recognizes, reads and understands words for different types of transport on a poster or in a book especially if there are illustrations; - deduces the meaning of a word from an accompanying picture or icon; recognizes and reads out a few familiar words and phrases, e.g., from stories and rhymes, labels on familiar objects, the date, the weather; - reads and understands teacher's simple and short instructions (e.g., Bring your homework book tomorrow!) - reads and understands simple computer or video game instructions; - understands simple computer commands.